How to Set Your Virtual Assistant Rates

 Hourly rate pricing is where you set a particular hourly price for your services, keep track of your time, and bill your client after the work has been completed.
 Some clients prefer this method, as they know they are only paying for hours that were worked specifically for them.
 The downfall — you won’t have guaranteed income each month, as some months your clients may utilize your services for 20 hours and some months they may only utilize 2 hours.

-A Project-Based Package can be used when a client has a one-time project to complete, and you will charge them a flat rate fee for the project.
+A project-based package can be used when a client has a one-time project to complete, and you will charge them a flat-rate fee for the project.
 This is best done by approximating how much time it will take you to complete the project and charging at least your decided hourly rate, multiplied by that projected amount of time.
 This type of pricing is often used for large-scale projects, like a web design, course creation, or social media overhaul package.
-Often, the VA will collect half of the funds up-front and the other half after the project has been completed.
+Often, the VA will collect half of the funds upfront and the other half after the project has been completed.
 One issue you may run into with this type of packaging is an inadequate estimate of time needed to complete a certain project or service.

 Retainer Packages

 A retainer is a monthly package for those who need reoccurring help in their business.
 For example, a client will pre-pay for 20 hours of services rendered per month on a recurring basis.
 As a VA, you will still need to provide details of how your time was spent each month.
 This is a great option for VA’s who would like more security and the ability to project monthly earnings.
-Plus, you will be paid up-front, which means that you won’t have to deal with unpaid invoices for work already completed!
+Plus, you will be paid upfront, which means that you won’t have to deal with unpaid invoices for work already completed!

 Usable Hours Packages